How to Say Hello in Turkish: 15 Friendly Greetings

 Derived from Arabic “marḥabā,” meaning “welcome” or “I am at ease.”
 It’s the most common and neutral Turkish greeting.

-Read More: 15 Ways How to Say Condolences
+Read More: How to Say Pizza in Spanish:15 Tasty Ways

 Example: